Tue. Feb 24th, 2026

 ROUTES: Why were you unhappy?

 Matthews: Well, I was an understudy.
 And, being an understudy in Faust, I was in excellent voice but didn’t have the opportunity to use it.
 There I was, a wonderful artist, watching another wonderful artist.
 Doing so did more to destroy me than to help me.
 I traveled to Philadelphia and sang the role and got rave reviews.
-So, my being in the wings did not help.
-So I had to get out.
+So, being in the wings did not help me.
+I had to get out.
 I had to remove myself.
 It was destroying my spirituality.
 It was destroying my emotional stability.
 I did not need to surround myself with that.
-Now, a lot of people thought it was a marvelous opportunity and would not understand my not wanting to be an artist on that particular level.
+Now a lot of people thought it was a marvelous opportunity and would not understand my not wanting to be an artist on that particular level.
 But I understand it.
-And probably the reason that I am having the success that I am having when I do sing, is because I understand it.
-I took time to place a value on me.
-I withdrew to find me.
+Probably, the reason I’m having the success that I’m having when I do sing, is because I understand it.
+It took some time to place a value on myself.
+I withdrew to find myself.
 When I step on stage, I have no fear.
-I know I am good and I know my own spirituality.
+I know I’m good and I know my own spirituality.
 I am emotionally ready and I feel good.

-ROUTES: This spirituality that you speak of, do you find it with Opera E.
+ROUTES: This spirituality that you speak of, do you find it with Opera Ebony?

 Moises Parker, left as Faust and Benjamin Matthews as Mephisopheles